dirtyhenry/dead-rooster-articles/2024/2024-06-27-notes-post-dissolution.md

 [^1]:
-    En V.O. : <q>And all of those things which now have become part and parcel of being a modern politician, they're gonna repel exactly the kind of person that we want to be a modern politician, and all the people who love the power, the money, the fame and don't really care about having to ask for money or pretend that they believe stuff they don't, those people are gonna make a beeline to run for office.</q>
+    En V.O. : <q>And all of those things which now have become part and parcel of being a modern politician, they’re gonna repel exactly the kind of person that we want to be a modern politician, and all the people who love the power, the money, the fame and don’t really care about having to ask for money or pretend that they believe stuff they don’t, those people are gonna make a beeline to run for office.</q>

 [^2]: Pour être rigoureux, merci de bien assimiler [la contraposée de Régis][16]